apache/amoro-site/arctic-site/content/quickstart/setup.md

 ---
 # Setup

-This guilde describes two ways to deploy the Arctic demo environment: using docke-compose or release packages.
-If you want to deploy by compiling the source code, please refer to [Deployment](/docs/latest/deployment).
+This guide describes two ways to deploy the Amoro demo environment: using docke-compose or release packages.
+If you want to deploy by compiling the source code, please refer to [Deployment](/docs/latest/deployment/).

 ## Setup from Docker-Compose

-The fastest way to deploy a [Quick Demo](/quick-demo) environment is to use docker-compose.
+The fastest way to deploy a [Quick Demo](/quick-demo/) environment is to use docker-compose.

 ### Requirements

-Before starting to deploy Arctic based on Docker, please make sure that you have installed the docker-compose environment on your host.
+Before starting to deploy Amoro based on Docker, please make sure that you have installed the docker-compose environment on your host.
 For information on how to install Docker, please refer to: [Install Docker](https://docs.docker.com/get-docker/).

 {{< hint info >}}
 It is recommended to perform the operation on Linux or MacOS.
 If you are using a Windows system, you can consider using WSL2.
 For information on how to enable WSL2 and install Docker, please refer to [Windows Installation](https://docs.docker.com/desktop/install/windows-install/).